petebrowne/massimo/examples/massimo/pages/configuration.md

 * It changes the URLs for the javascripts and stylesheets.
 * It changes the output path to `'_site'`
+* Uses Packr for javascripts compression and compresses the stylesheets during production mode
 * It creates a custom [resource](/massimo/resources/).
 * It creates a custom helper method to access the custom resources.

+*Note the `if config.production?` block.
+This changes the configuration based on the environment setup in the command line.*

 config.yml